GCuser99/tbImportExport/README.md

   10/10 tests passed.
 ```

-The sample tests assert **invariants** — non-empty root name, root is a directory,
-file and directory counts stable across a re-parse — rather than constants tied to one
+The sample tests assert **invariants** — non-empty root name, root is a directory, file and directory counts stable across a re-parse — rather than constants tied to one particular fixture.
-particular fixture.
 The observed shape is reported as `[INFO]`, not asserted.

 ### What the self-test does and doesn't prove

-It proves the port is self-consistent: parse, serialize, and disk round-trips all agree,
-and the output matches the round-trip behaviour the docs specify (directories before
-files, alphabetical within each group, revision `0x0000` for directories and `0x0002`
-for files, flags and revision-trailer entries zeroed).
+It proves the port is self-consistent: parse, serialize, and disk round-trips all agree, and the output matches the round-trip behaviour the docs specify (directories before files, alphabetical within each group, revision `0x0000` for directories and `0x0002` for files, flags and revision-trailer entries zeroed).

 It does **not** prove the IDE accepts the output.
-Nothing in-process can check that.
-Before trusting this on real work: import a project, export it back, and open the result
-in twinBASIC.
-The IDE regenerates the reset metadata on open, so a round-tripped file
-should load and build — but your build of the IDE is the only authority on that.
+Before trusting this on real work: import a project, export it back, and open the result in twinBASIC.
+The IDE regenerates the reset metadata on open, so a round-tripped file should load and build — but your build of the IDE is the only authority on that.

 ## Limitations